filipe-marques/installer/README.md

 instALler is a easy installer for Arch Linux operating system.

 Currently doesn't have UEFI support !
-In the future my change.
+In the future may change.

 This project needs your testing.